- 1 Top 5 Best 55 Inch 4K TV Compared

 Sound Quality Problems: One area where most large screen televisions struggle is with poor audio quality from the built-in speakers.
 If you're going to spend the money for the strong image quality in the best 55 inch 4K televisions, you may want to budget for a sound bar or a speaker system too, so the audio quality of the setup matches the image quality.

 4K HDR and 4K UHD: 4K HDR on TV models means High Dynamic Range on an HDR TV and is a way to represent colors in a more realistic way.
 So an HDR movie will look much more realistic.
 This is why people love 4k HDR TVs for movies and video games.
 An HDR game played on a 4k HDR smart TV can be very immersive because of this.
 Dolby Vision is a form of HDR technology that can be found on many 4k HDR smart TVs.
 4k UHD refers to Ultra HD and this simply means that the set has a higher resolution than HDTV, making a 4k UHD TV "ultra HD".
 These are pretty simple terms once you understand what they mean by a 4k ultra HD.
 A UHD TV just means better picture quality.
 UHD TVs are often more expensive because of this.
+When considering HDR you may want to consider wide color gamut as well.

 Most Important 55 Inch 4K TV Features